dgroomes/jdk-playground/annotation-processor/README.md

   processor its own subject.
 * [ ] SKIP (no, the direct view of the options is best for learning; plus argument files can't have comments) Consider putting the compiler args in a `javac` command file.
 Maybe, maybe not.
 * [ ] Print fields and types, method params, etc.
-* [ ] IN PROGRESS Will the annotation process work on files that may be syntactically correct but don't compile because of missing referenced classes?
+* [x] DONE (Yes, it works!
+It just reports all errors at the end) Will the annotation processor work on files that may be syntactically correct but don't compile because of missing referenced classes?
 I know `javac` reports on errors and can continue, so I think this will work.
+   * Note: Interestingly local classes, like those inside method bodies are not visited by the annotation processor.
+Local classes are quite a new feature of Java and are rarely seen, but still, this means that this solution isn't quite all the way what I'm looking for, but close enough for now.
+I would need to use a compiler plugin.

 ## Reference